Off-limits mobility: Solutions for the micromobility of the future

 Student: Sergio Salto

-The distinctive feature of ADM VRM lies in a design conceived for a very specific user: Gamers.
+The distinctive feature of AMD VRM lies in a design conceived for a very specific user: Gamers.

 In order for these video game experts to travel while they continue to enjoy their greatest passion, this model incorporates both an autonomous driving mode, which enables them to remain connected, and a manual driving mode, so that they can leave behind the virtual world and enjoy the driving experience.

 This vehicle also includes all the gadgets necessary for this innovative technology, with which the user can customise the aesthetics of their model virtually.

 Student: Edgar Millan

 Cupra DUOS is a vehicle designed to enjoy both the city and the rural world.
 It is designed so that it can move between these two scenarios, being as environmentally sustainable as possible.
 In this way, it aims to avoid the maximum possible impact upon and collapse of the environment that surrounds us.